2006 al-Askari mosque bombing

-At approximately 6:44 a.m.
-Arabia Standard Time on 22 February 2006, al-Askari Shrine in Samarra, Iraq, was severely damaged in a bombing attack amidst the then-ongoing Iraq War.
+On 22 February 2006, approximately 6:44 a.m.
+Arabia Standard Time, al-Askari Shrine in Samarra, Iraq, was severely damaged in a bombing attack amidst the then-ongoing Iraq War.
 Constructed in the 10th century, it is one of the holiest sites in Shia Islam.
 Despite the magnitude of the explosions, there were no casualties.
-American president George W. Bush asserted that the bombing had been carried out by Al-Qaeda in Iraq, which denied involvement in the attack.
+American president George W. Bush asserted that the bombing had been carried out by al-Qaeda in Iraq, which denied involvement in the attack.

 Although responsibility for the 2006 al-Askari bombing was not claimed by any party, the incident was followed by bouts of retaliatory violence among Iraqis, with over 100 dead bodies being found the next day and well over 1,000 deaths occurring over the course of a few days after the attack; some counts place the death toll at over 1,000 on the first day alone.
 Sectarian violence between Shia Muslims and Sunni Muslims had already been prevalent since the beginning of the Iraqi insurgency in 2003, but the attack on al-Askari Shrine triggered the Iraqi civil war, which was marked by an intensive series of attacks against Iraqi civilians on the basis of their religious affiliation until 2008.

 Just over a year later, the 2007 al-Askari mosque bombing resulted in damage to the structure, but no casualties.
 Similarly, no party claimed responsibility for the 2007 attack, but Iran asserted that it had been carried out by the banned Arab Socialist Ba'ath Party.
 A fresh wave of sectarian violence between Shias and Sunnis took place in the aftermath of the second bombing.

 Attack and response

 Photograph of Al-Askari Shrine after the first bombing in February 2006.

-On February 22, 2006, at 6:44 a.m.
-(0344 UTC), explosions occurred at al-Askari Mosque, effectively destroying its golden dome and severely damaging the mosque.
+At 6:44 a.m.
+(0344 UTC) on 22 February 2006, explosions occurred at al-Askari Mosque, effectively destroying its golden dome and severely damaging the mosque.
 Several men wearing military uniforms, had earlier entered the mosque, tied up the guards there and set explosives, resulting in the blast.
 Two bombs were set off by five to seven men dressed as personnel of the Iraqi special forces who entered the shrine during the morning.

 No injuries were reported following the bombing.
 However, the northern wall of the shrine was damaged by the bombs, causing the dome to collapse and destroying three-quarters of the structure along with it.

 Following the blast, American and Iraqi forces surrounded the shrine and began searching houses in the area.
 Five police officers responsible for protecting the mosque were taken into custody.

 The dome had been repaired by April 2009 and the shrine reopened to visitors.